 Expat Kiwi Rewi Alley became one of the best known foreigners in 20th Century China, and an advocate for the Communist Revolution.
-When China was under siege from Japan in the late 1930s, Alley instigated an industrial co-op movement he termed ‘gung ho' (work together).
+When China was under siege from Japan in the 1930s, Alley instigated an industrial co-op movement he termed 'gung ho' (work together).
 Its success led to the phrase entering the global idiom.
-For this documentary, director Geoff Steven and a small crew travelled 15,000km in China in 1979, filming Alley as he gave his account of an engrossing, complex life story.
-Co-writer Geoff Chapple later wrote a biography of Alley.
+Alley founded Bailie schools to train youth in the skills needed for industrial co-ops.
+Director Geoff Steven and a small crew travelled 15,000 kilometres in China in 1979, filming Alley as he gave his account of an engrossing life story.
+Co-writer Geoff Chapple later wrote a book on Alley.

 Phase Three Film Productions

-Co-production between Phase Three Films and NFU, screened on TV One.
+A co-production between Phase Three Films and the National Film Unit, screened on TV One

 Log in